hfg-gmuend/gmynd/docs/deleteDataWithWrongPropType.md

 ### `deleteDataWithWrongPropType(data, prop, allowedType)`

-Filters all objects in `data` by checking if the value of a given property `prop` in each element is of the correct data type. `allowedType` works with any string from the following list:
+Filters all objects in `data` by checking if the value of a given property `prop` in each element is of the correct data type. `allowedType` works with any string from the following list (case-insensitive):

 ```
 "Boolean", "Integer", "Number", "String", "Array", "Object"